abdeldev007/WallpapersPixabayApi/README.md

 it has a simple fine design(i believe ) and also i integrated Admobe and Facebook audience to it . you will need to generate your own pixabay API [here](https://pixabay.com)

-PS : the app i made by me from scratch so feel free to use it ,
+PS : the app is made by me from scratch so feel free to use it ,

 but just add your touch to it and in case you are not into professional Reskin i can do that for you just for several dollars